-Daniel Kuritzkes of Harvard Medical School, in his inaugural lecture, he told delegates that to a certain extent, the proliferation of different approaches was due to the start of disappointments for healing.
-We still have only one person, Timothy Ray Brown (the Berlin Patient) who was cured of HIV; Six other patients with cancer in which the same type of stem cell transplant therapy was tried died - a reminder that such a demanding procedure, as is a bone marrow transplant, will never be an approach that can be used in a general.
+Daniel Kuritzkes Harvard Medical School, in its inaugural lecture, told delegates that, to some extent, the proliferation of different approaches was due to the beginning of disillusions for healing.
+We still have only one person, Timothy Ray Brown (the Berlin Patient) who has been cured of HIV; six other cancer patients in whom the same type of stem cell transplant therapy had been tried died - a reminder that such a demanding procedure, such as a bone marrow transplant, will never be an approach that can be used in one general way.

-Since the kick and killing strategy was very important, there was also disappointments: the experimental design of agents used to reverse the so-called "latency" viral certainly stimulated virus production by the cells - but without resulting in any reduction in the size of the viral reservoir .
-This seems to be due to drug of choice - as HDAC inhibitors or panobinostatRomidepsin- There are other unforeseen and immunological effects, including suppressing the very CD8 cell activity that may be critical to “kill", which is part of the process.
+Since the kick and kill strategy gained great importance, there were also disappointments: the experimental design of the agents used to reverse the so-called viral “latency” certainly stimulated virus production by the cells - but without resulting in any decrease in the size of the viral reservoir .
+This appears to be due to the drug chosen - such as panobinostat HDAC inhibitors or Romidepsin - there are other unforeseen events and immunological effects, including suppressing the activity of CD8 cells that can be fundamental to “kill”, something that is part of the process.

-However, Kuritzkes said for the moment "Reversal of latency is necessary, if not sufficient condition to reduce the reservoir of HIV-infected cells."
-Said Kuritzkes to aidsmap: "Most of the interventions that are likely to eliminate infected cells require the virus to be visible to the system immune.
-The alternative idea, which suppresses viral production permanently in reservoir cells ”-- - as in the study published last week on the inhibitor of Tat "at the time that seem to involve suppressing pill latency every day instead of antiretroviral therapy.
-That's really not a cure. ”
+However, Kuritzkes said for the moment “Inversion of latency is a necessary condition, if not a sufficient condition for reducing the reservoir of cells infected by HIV.”
+Kuritzkes told AIDSMAP: “Most interventions that are likely to kill infected cells require the virus to be visible to the immune system.
+The alternative idea, which permanently suppresses viral production in reservoir cells ”-- - as in the study published last week on the inhibitor of a Tat "at the moment they seem to involve a latency-suppressing pill every day instead of antiretroviral therapy.
+This is not really a cure. ”

-Another healing research has involved investigating immune responses in both spontaneous elite controller HIV - which maintains low viral loads and high CD4 counts when forming the beginning of their infection - and the so-called “post-treatment controllers" as members ofCohort viscont, Which start HIV therapy early but then manage the viral control for long periods without treatment.
-These cases are fascinating for researchers, they mimic the “functional cure” of HIV, which is one of the research goals for healing.
-A symposium on healing heard of another case, this time of a young woman now 18 years hasmaintained viral load under control for the last twelve years.
+Another cure research has involved investigating immune responses both in spontaneous elite HIV controllers - who maintain low viral loads and high CD4 counts when their infection begins - and so-called “post-treatment controllers”, such as members of Cohort viscont, who start HIV therapy early but then manage viral control for long periods without treatment.
+These cases are fascinating for researchers, they imitate the “functional cure” of HIV, which is one of the research objectives for the cure.
+A healing symposium heard of another case, this time of a young woman now 18 years old who has kept viral load under control for the past twelve years.

-This implies latency inhibit the activity of promoters, such as cellular proteinPD 1Which cuts the activated T cells, making them invisible to the immune system.
-PD-1 is not the only promoter latency and Colleen McGary Emory University proposed to use drugs that block the PD-1 and another promoter latency called CTLA-4 (CD152) to avoid the latency, since cells expressing both the receivers are much more efficient to incorporate HIV RNA compared those who express one or none of the recipients.
-A blocking CTLA-4, ipilimumab, is already being used for melanoma.
-However, the PD-1, in particular, is a ubiquitous protein in the immune system and drugs that block their activity has proved to be quite toxic when used in cancer research.
+Which implies inhibiting the activity of latency promoters, such as cellular protein PD 1, which cuts off activated T cells, making them invisible to the immune system.
+PD-1 is not the only latency promoter, and Colleen McGary of Emory University has proposed using drugs that block PD-1 and another latency promoter called CTLA-4 (CD152) to prevent latency, since cells that express both the recipients are much more efficient at incorporating HIV RNA than those expressing one or none of the receptors.
+A CTLA-4 blocker, ipilimumab, is already being used for melanoma.
+However, PD-1, in particular, is a protein ubiquitous in the immune system and drugs that block its activity have proven to be quite toxic when used in cancer research.

 Harvesting cells infected with antibodies ...

 … And with CD8 cells…

-One of the toughest challenges of healing research is to find ways to direct the attention of the immune system to cells rapidly from the initial phase of a reactivation event.
+One of the most difficult challenges of cure research is to find ways to direct the immune system's attention to cells quickly, from the initial stage of a reactivation event.
 At this point they are beginning to transcribe pro-viral DNA integrated into pieces of RNA that are cut or spliced.
-These particles of RNA spliced serve then as models of individual viral components.
-People with cells that contain large amounts of HIV RNA not divided are less susceptible to reactivation events than those whose cells contain DNA spliced parts.
-As the Tat protein is absolutely essential in the process that the DNA of the HIV amendments to the announcement last week of a small molecule inhibitor of the Tat protein was particularly interesting.
+These spliced RNA particles will then serve as models for individual viral components.
+People with cells that contain large amounts of undivided HIV RNA are less likely to experience reactivation events than people whose cells contain spliced DNA parts.
+As the Tat protein is absolutely essential in the process that splices the DNA of HIV that last week's announcement of a small molecule inhibiting the Tat protein was particularly interesting.